 2. i'm not vegan but i do eat healthy / local / organic.

 So sorry to burst your bubble here, but I actually don't care what you eat, just as long as it's not dead animals.
 Knock yourself out eating local organic rocks for all I care.
-The animals also don't care whether they're called local or organic.
-They'd rather be called alive.
+The animals also don't care whether they're local or organic.
+They'd rather be alive.

 Animal products are not healthy, in fact, they're the opposite, because they actually cause a myriad of diseases that kill you.
 A plant-based diet has numerous health benefits.
 And there's no such thing as "humane meat".
 "Cage-free" eggs are also a joke.
 And so are any other cutesy names that companies put on the products to make you feel better about buying the dead body of someone that wanted to live.